enkidevs/curriculum/linux/user-and-file-management/linux-intro/which-linux.md

 ---
 ## Content

-Because of how popular and customizable Linux is, there's almost 600 different *flavours* available.
+Because of how popular and customizable Linux is, there are almost 600 different *flavors* available.
 In technical terms these are called **distributions**, or **distros** for short.

-Although it is good to have such variety, you might find yourself encountering a bit of [choice paralysis](https://en.wikipedia.org/wiki/Overchoice).
-Don't worry, we're here to help you make a decision.
+Although it's good to have such variety, you might find yourself faced with [choice paralysis](https://en.wikipedia.org/wiki/Overchoice).
+Don't worry, we're here to help.

 If you're just starting out, we recommend **Ubuntu** (that's what we're using 👐).
-It is perfect for beginners, and has the added benefit of being one of the top used and supported distros.
+It's perfect for beginners, and has the added benefit of being one of the top used and supported distros.

 > Note: check the Learn More section if you want to discover more distros.

 ---
 ## Practice

-Different *flavours* of Linux are called ???.
+Different *flavors* of Linux are called ???.

 * distributions
 * distractions